softwaremill/akka-http-session/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.softwaremill.akka-http-session/core_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.softwaremill.akka-http-session/core_2.12)

 [`akka-http`](https://doc.akka.io/docs/akka-http/current/index.html) is an Akka module, originating from [spray.io](http://spray.io), for building *reactive* REST services with an elegant DSL.
+[`pekko-http`](https://pekko.apache.org/docs/pekko-http/current/) is an open-source fork of akka-http.

 `akka-http` is a great toolkit for building backends for single-page or mobile applications.
 In almost all apps there is a need to maintain user sessions, make sure session data is secure and cannot be tampered with.